firastourki/Esprit-PIDEV-4SAE4-2026-EnglishSchoolManagement/README.md

-# English School Management - Task & Attendance Platform
+# English School Management - Schedule & Attendance

 ## Overview
 This project was developed as part of the **PIDEV - 4th Year Engineering Program** at **Esprit School of Engineering** (Academic Year 2025-2026).